tiagodsilva/annotations/posters/wdgflownets.typ

   = Take-home message

-  Our work provides a principled approach for analyzing GFlowNets through the perspective of flow imbalance (I), characterizing its potential failures modes under the light of the limited expressivity of GNNs (II), and diagnosing its learned distribution with a sound and computationally tractable metric that may help standardize evaluation and accelerate progress in the field (III).
+  Our work provides a principled approach for analyzing GFlowNets through the perspective of flow imbalance (I), characterizing its potential failure modes under the light of the limited expressivity of GNNs (II), and diagnosing its learned distribution with a sound and computationally tractable metric that may help standardize evaluation and accelerate progress in the field (III).